How to Make a Commercial Invoice? Step-by-Step Process

 1. Download a commercial invoice template

-To create commercial invoices for your organization, first of all, you need to download and personalize a suitable template for a commercial invoice for your businesses.
+To create commercial invoices for your organization, first of all, you need to download and personalize a suitable template for a commercial invoice for your business.
 You can also opt for an international invoice template that makes work easier to create an invoice.
-A typical example of a commercial invoice format is used by FedEx, or the United States Department of Commerce.
+A typical example of a commercial invoice format is used by FedEx or the United States Department of Commerce.

 2. Type in the seller’s correct details